dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/test-selection-examples.md

 <TabItem value="empty" label="Empty mode">

-This mode not execute any tests, whether they are directly attached to the selected node or not
+This mode does not execute any tests, whether they are directly attached to the selected node or not.

 ```shell